 The areas of the world where sanitation is sub-standard are those with the highest risk of infection and include in particular India, Pakistan and Bangladesh, but also parts of Africa, the Middle East, the Caribbean, and Central and South America.
 Typhoid vaccination is one of the recommendations for travel to developing countries and is highly advisable for people visiting friends and relatives, visiting rural areas, and if engaged in prolonged travel.
 In addition, the typhoid vaccine is important for those with adventurous eating habits and for people with some medical conditions (such as lowered gastric defences).

 While the disease can generally be cured if treated with appropriate medications, resistance to many of the antibiotics used to treat typhoid infections is spreading and there are now extensively drug-resistant forms, resistant to several classes of antibiotics.
 Due to such cases, which are more prevalent in South Asia, getting a typhoid vaccine may be even more crucial if you're planning to travel to these or other affected areas.

 The typhoid vaccine is recommended for most people travelling to developing countries.
 Anyone travelling to countries where typhoid fever is common should discuss vaccination to prevent typhoid fever infection.
 Our typhoid vaccination process is as follows:

 - Injectable, synthetic

 - Injectable, combined with hepatitis A

-NB: As this is a live vaccine, it is not suitable for the following groups and the injectable form should be given: pregnant women and immunocompromised people.
-The vaccine may be inactivated if taken with some antibiotics and antimalarial medications – check with the prescribing doctor.
+NB: As this is a live vaccine, it is not suitable for the following groups and the injectable form should be given:

+The oral typhoid vaccine may be inactivated if taken with some antibiotics and antimalarial medications – check with the prescribing doctor.
 Also, if the oral cholera vaccine is also prescribed, at least 8 hours should lapse between the 2 vaccine doses.

 Level of protection